gloewing/sMTL/sMTL_paper_code/README.md

 # Sparse Multi-Task Learning Code

 ## Figures
-1) Contain the .pdf files of Figures 1 and 3 int he main text.
+1) Contains the .pdf files of Figures 1 and 3 in the main text.
 These files are produced by the code in "~/Rcode/Intro Support Figure1 Demo.R"

 ## Rcode
 1) "sparseFn_iht_test_MT.R" contains R code to tune MTL models.